gelisam/category-syntax/README.md

 One important feature of Category-Syntax is that is supports more than one set of rules.
 For example, if you write code which uses a variable more than once, then the variable will be duplicated via the `diag` method, which will impose a [`Contract`](https://github.com/gelisam/category-syntax/blob/master/src/Control/Category/Structural.hs) constraint on the generated code.
 If you try to use a variable more than once in a context which doesn't support the contraction rule, you will get a type error.

+## Should I use Category-Syntax?

+Most DSLs are monads.
+Use do-notation if you can.

+If your language is not a `Monad`, then it's probably an `Applicative`.
+Use `<$>` and `<*>` if you can.

+If your language is not a `Monad` nor an `Applicative`, then your language is probably a `Category`.
+Now we're talking!
+In general, if your language is implemented by a datatype which is more than a `Category` but less than an `Arrow`, then programs in your language will probably be more readable if they use Category-Syntax.

+If your language is no more powerful than a `Category`, then Category-Syntax can still be used to give names to the intermediate states, but the ordinary pointfree version would be shorter and probably more readable.
+If your language is as powerful or more powerful than an `Arrow`, then the existing Arrow notation will probably be a better match, unless your product type is not `(,)`, in which case your language would still benefit from Category-Syntax.

 ## Examples
 ### Seven Trees